U.S. Supreme Court

 Julia A. Seymour | June 19, 2017

-The U.S. Supreme Court just refused a lawyer’s appeal trying to force Chevron to pay almost $9 billion for pollution in Ecuador.
-Earlier courts ruled the decision against Chevron was obtained through corrupt actions.
+The U.S. Supreme Court refused a lawyer’s appeal trying to force Chevron to pay almost $9 billion for pollution in Ecuador.
+Earlier court ruled the decision against Chevron was obtained through corruption actions.
+Reuters reported on June 19…